 Faith Service Community

-Meetings Every Tuesday at 3:10 in room F20
+Meetings Every Tuesday at lunch in the Activities Center

 Lasallian Youth is open to all students.
 It offers the student a variety of opportunities to minister to the economically poor through direct service and education in the spirit of St. John Baptist De LaSalle.
 Lasallian Youth assist in building a faith-filled community at Mullen High School.
 Activities include prayer, projects that help keep community awareness of our Lasallian heritage, a safe Halloween for children, collecting for Thanksgiving food drives, and a Christmas adopt-a-family program.
 Students help with serving meals to the marginalize senior homeless in the Denver area.
 Lasalian Youth also works with our sister school in Meki to help raise money for their educational needs.
 Read more about Meki and Lasallian Youth.